Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 q = queue.Queue() q.put("task1") task = q.get() print(task) ## Outputs "task1"

-6. Exception Handling with Queues
+6. Exception Handling in Queues

 Queue Exceptions